mpkondrashin/opsalyzer-release/README.md

 ## Configuration file sample

-Sample of configuration file with all possible parameters):
+Sample of configuration file with all possible parameters:
 ```json
 {
     "analyzer": "https://1.2.3.4",